Learning through Play

 The 4 specific areas, through which the 3 prime areas are strengthened and applied are: • literacy • mathematics • understanding the world • expressive arts and design.

-In Purple Room the children can access a range of fine motor and writing activities read a variety of books and use age appropriate computer software on the interactive Smartboard or Samsung Tablets.
+In Yellow Room the children can access a range of fine motor and writing activities read a variety of books and use age appropriate computer software on the interactive Smartboard or Tablets.

 During the school day, all nursery children will have ‘phonics’ with one of the nursery teachers.
 Phonics is the association between letters and the sounds that the letter makes.
 When learning to recognise and then blend these letters the children learn to read.
 They then learn to segment the sounds as they learn to spell independently.
 We operate a system of vertical phonics throughout the School so that every child can work at their own ability and move onwards according to achievement and understanding not age.
 This means that some of our nursery children are ready to join the older Reception groups for their daily phonics.
 Two EYFS qualified teachers listen to the children read and the children have books and book bags in Pre Reception as they are rising 4.
 They are also able to borrow books from our school library in order to develop and nurture a love of reading.
 These can be used for reading to your child just as much as the child spotting the letters and sounds that they know.